oplS16projects/Fred-s-Stockroom/template.md

 # Project Title: Fred's StockRoom

 ### Statement
-Describe your project.
-Why is it interesting?
-Why is it interesting to you personally?
-What do you hope to learn?
 In our earlier discussions, we began thinking about how we can get live stock prices from Dow Jones.
 To ensure this, we have designed a GUI interface that allows a user to enter ticker symbols and get current price of the stock.

 ### Analysis